rayglover-ibm/cuda-bindings/docs/blog-article-pt3.md

 As I mentioned earlier, each binding resides in a `bindings/<lang>` directory, and the structure within each is specific to the target language's canonical representation of a package or module.
 Each binding follows a common template:

-1. From the target language's perspective, each native module is a file named `binding` and is subsequently consumed by a loader called `cufoo`.
+1. From the target language's perspective, each native module is a file named `binding` and is subsequently consumed by a loader called `mwe`.
 This encapsulation allows us to:
     -   Hide the incidental complexity of searching for the binding on the file system, and loading it into the runtime.
     -   Make it convenient (and more productive) to write language-specific utilities in the target language itself.
     -   Make it easier to refine the public interface to the binding on a per target language basis.
 This could, for example, make it easier for users to integrate your native library in to 3rd party libraries (e.g. Numpy in python).